gbevan/ubuntu-foreman/README.md

 ## Docker project: gbevan/ubuntu-foreman

 This image was put together for training and demo purposes.
-If intending any real use of this image, then you should seriously consider persistent volumes for all critical data and configuration.
+If intending any real use of this image, then you should seriously consider persistent volumes (see below) for all critical data and configuration.

 With Puppet Foreman 1.15 and latest Ansible v2